WebReflection/CoffeeShit/README.md

 ---

 **None**, except demonstrate how evil could be the *JavaScript* nature.
 This script was standing in some folder I forgot existed.
-Today I have accidentally found again this funny code and since I was laughing by myself like an idiot I decided to let other developers have a lough too.
+Today I have accidentally found again this funny code and since I was laughing by myself like an idiot I decided to let other developers have a laugh too.
 To see how it works, launch *testShit.html* file and check out the source code.

 **Do not** use *CoffeeShit* in any production environment!